Kondo Echo Dynamics of Terahertz-Pumped Heavy Fermions

 Finally, the full, local $4f$-electron Green function is obtained within NCA as

-Thus, \cref{eq:KBWeiss,,eq:KBGloc,eq:KBGNCAg,eq:KBGNCAl,eq:DPhoton} constitute a complete set of integro-differential equations, enabling long-time evolution with simultaneously high resolution of the system, \cref{eq:hamiltonian,eq:bath}.
+Thus, \cref{eq:KBWeiss,,eq:KBGloc,eq:KBGNCAg,eq:KBGNCAl,eq:DPhoton} constitute a complete set of integrodifferential equations, enabling long-time evolution with simultaneously high resolution of the system, \cref{eq:hamiltonian,eq:bath}.

 \sect{Fitting procedure} Due to the presence of additional dissipation channels coupled to the system, a direct fitting of only the initial pulse and the echo pulse is insufficient.
 The bath enables a radiationless relaxation to equilibrium, thus reducing the response of the renormalized photon pulse.
 To account for this, we allow for an extra Gaussian term with a negative amplitude in the fitting procedure.
 This three-component fit accurately reproduces the shape of the renormalized photon pulse, see \cref{fig:Fitting}.
 The width of the echo pulse extracted from the fit agrees with the Kondo timescale $\tau_{\rm K}^*$ to within 1\%, where $\tau_{\rm K}^*$ is determined as in Fig.~\ref{fig:4f_spectra}.
 Notably, the height of the echo pulse is only about 0.1\% of the incoming pulse, indicating that only a small fraction of the photoexcited electrons undergo radiative relaxation, in agreement with the experimental observations \cite{Wetli_2018,Pal_2019}.
-The shape and the width of the echo pulse follows a $1/\cosh^2$ function in agreement with the phenomenological approach of Ref.~\cite{Wetli_2018}, which shows that this pulse is not merely a linear reflection of the incident pulse.
+The shape and the width of the echo pulse follows a $1/\cosh^2$ function in agreement with the phenomenological approach of Ref.~\cite{Wetli_2018}.